North Sea Transition Authority: Personnel

-In September 2021 Greenpeace reported that eight of the OGA's 13 board members and senior managers previously worked in the industry, and three held sizeable shareholdings in oil firms.
+In September 2021 Greenpeace reported that eight of OGA's 13 board members and senior managers had previously worked in the industry, and three held sizeable shareholdings in oil firms.
 The OGA said their knowledge was vital in helping to regulate the sector.

 Ownership

-Oil and Gas Authority has one ordinary share, which since 2016 has been owned by the Secretary of State for Business, Energy and Industrial Strategy.
-Every subsequent confirmation statement has shown no shareholder changes.
+Oil and Gas Authority has one ordinary share, which from 2016 until 2023 was owned by the Secretary of State for Business, Energy and Industrial Strategy.
+Its owner remained unchanged, with each subsequent confirmation statement showing no shareholder changes, until 3 May 2023 when it was transferred to the Secretary of State for Energy Security and Net Zero by order in council upon the incorporation of that office.